 3 | sit there at this time and answer these questions… out of your head

 Write down the items on paper or in a notebook.
-Without looking on shelves, into cabinets nor wardrobe.
+Without looking on shelves, into cabinets or wardrobe.

 4 | write down everything you want to stay with you

 And everything that you would put in your backpack, if you’d decide to move, even very far (like to leave the house and go to the Yucatán).

 At night, I wrote my list.
 How often do you arrange time just for yourself?
 Time for meeting with yourself, thinking and writing down something from inside yourself?
 I … never.

 At night, I wrote my list.
-After morning duties I took several paper shopping bags, I took out everything from my closet and put back only what I had on the list.
+After completing morning chores I took several paper shopping bags, I took out everything from my closet and put back only what I had on the list.
 I was ticking things off the list.
 In the same way, I looked through my shelves in the bathroom.

 I put other things into the paper bags and the at the top shelf in my wardrobe.

 Some of the things I will probably sell: I do not see myself already in stiff jackets, and for the next two years, and maybe more, I do not see myself in most of my fantastic dresses.
-They are well matched to me, but not to my current lifestyle: pregnancy, lactation and crawling on the floor.
+They are well matched to me, but not to my current lifestyle: (earlier: pregnancy), lactation and crawling on the floor.

 Some of the things are clothes for other seasons.

 And yet another, a small part, is for the future.
-T-shirts, pants, socks to use when the currently used become worn.
+T-shirts, pants, socks to use when the currently used become worn out.

 I left in my wardrobe things that I remembered in the night.
 And were there any important items which I have forgotten at night, and which revealed to me in the review of my closet?

 They were such.
 Five pieces.